 On Herrick with Mine blast Protection, ballistic protection and bar armour, not only does it mean the crew walk away from mine strikes and RPG strikes, I’ve seen it first hand, but in some cases the vehicle not only survives, but continues to fight!
 (But the extra protection does push it to 11 tonnes!)

 Why is CVR(T) so good at what it does?

 It has the perfect balance of Armour/Protection/Firepower but it is its size and weight that means it can go anywhere and do anything.

 I for one, along with many other will shed a tear when it finally backs into the hanger for the last time.

 An illuminating quote from someone with a lot of practical experience but what is interesting is that many of the operations mentioned were not traditional reconnaissance, in Sven’s terminology, Category II roles.

 As I mentioned above, these seem to be just as prevalent as the traditional reconnaissance roles.
 For these some of the assumptions change, strategic and tactical mobility become of greater importance than combat strength.

 This leads me to the conclusion that the UK must retain the ability to carry out both, stealthy observation and combative acquisition of information.

 A different set of compromises for a different set of requirements

-A second conclusion is that those secondary roles are every bit as important and whilst we might sometime use the same equipment we should avoid being straight jacketed into assuming that one size fits all, because it doesn’t.
+A second conclusion is that those secondary roles are every bit as important and whilst we might sometimes use the same equipment we should avoid being straight-jacketed into assuming that one size fits all because it doesn’t.